Embrace those imperfections with a golden repair.

 THE ALL IMPORTANT DETAILS

 The Indytute will provide all the kit needed for this workshop: You can bring your own china but we can't guarantee it'll be finished on time as the process needs to be done with patience.
 The class is two hours and is held on alternate weekday evenings or Saturday day.
-Location is Kensal Rise (a couple of stops from Paddington) or central London.
+Location is Kensal Rise (a couple of stops from Paddington).
 This is a gift for either one person or two people.

 HOW DOES IT WORK?